NetHome/ZWave/README.md

 The interface jar is also executable and works as a very simple ZWave command line interface.
 You can use it to send ZWave commands interactively and receive responses and events from the ZWave network.
 This is very useful when exploring ZWave functions.
 The responses and events from the ZWave network are formatted as json, to be able to use it as a machine interface as well.
+To run it from a command line you can type:

+    >java -cp zwave-1.0.jar nu.nethome.zwave.Shell COM7

+Where COM7 is the serial port where the ZWave USB-stick is attached.
+You can also run the command line interface against a OpenNetHome-Server that has a ZWaveController-Item and a TCPCommandPort.
+If the command port has port number 8005, the command line to start it is:

+    java -cp zwave-1.0.jar nu.nethome.zwave.Shell 192.168.1.130 8005

 Below is an example of an interactive session where a new node is entered in the network which is allocated node 8.
 When the inclusion is ready the node (which is a lamp) is switched on.